-The relative volume of blood occupied by erythrocytes (red blood cells).
-The hematocrit is abbreviated as Hct and expressed in % (volume).
+The hematocrit is the relative volume of blood occupied by erythrocytes (red blood cells).
+It is abbreviated as Hct and expressed in % (volume).

 Hct differs from PCV or packed cell volume in that the latter is a measured value based on a centrifuged aliquot of whole blood, whereas the Hct is a calculated value obtained by multiplying a red blood cell count (RBC) with the mean corpuscular volume (MCV).
 Hct is generally regarded as more accurate than the slightly higher PCV, since plasma is trapped between cells during centrifugation.